 How much does a replacement car battery cost?

 The average cost of a car replacement is $50 to $300.
 This price depends heavily on the battery technology, power capacity, engine size, cold-cranking amps, and other features.
-You can visit your local auto parts store or use Amazon’s Your Garage service to find a replacement battery for your specific car.
+You can visit your local auto parts store to find a replacement battery for your specific car.

 Walmart also sells budget-friendly car battery.
 According to reviews I have read online, these batteries seem reliable and durable.
 Walmart batteries are manufactured by Johnson Control which makes some of the best car/vehicle batteries in the world.